 MJA - Jobs

-The information you provide to the Jobs is being collected by AMPCo for the purposes of marketing the jobs and other services that AMPCo provides.
+The information you provide to 'Jobs' is being collected by AMPCo for the purposes of marketing 'Jobs' and other services that AMPCo provides.

 While AMPCo takes all due care in ensuring the privacy of the information you provide, transactions over the internet may be intercepted by third parties.
 AMPCo disclaims all liability to you to the greatest extent possible pursuant to law should this occur.
 Your personal information (including personal information that is not visible to external users) may also be accessed by AMPCo staff and contractors while stored on AMPCo systems.